Knoph1/Knoph1/README.md

 ---
 ## 🚀 Professional Profile
-I am a **Software Developer / IT Expect** turned **Tax & Customs Administrator**, bringing a strong foundation in technology into revenue systems, compliance and data-driven decision-making.
+I am a **Software Developer / IT Expert** turned **Tax & Customs Administrator**, bringing a strong foundation in technology into revenue systems, compliance and data-driven decision-making.

 ---
 ## 📈 GitHub Stats